uikit/uikit-site/docs/pages/utility.md

 ### Hover

-To apply the shadow on hover add one of the following classes.
+To apply a box shadow on hover add one of the following classes.
 This can also be used to change the shadow size on hover, to do so just combine them with on of the classes above.

 | Class                         | Description                                               |
 |-------------------------------|-----------------------------------------------------------|